-Assertiveness can be a skill, and you can learn how to affirm your boundaries and communicate in a self-assured way.
-Sometimes that might mean saying "no" so you can find an alternative that works for everyone or prevent a situation that might cause harm.
+Assertiveness can be considered a skill, and you can learn how to affirm your boundaries and communicate in a self-assured way.
+Sometimes that might mean saying "no" so that you can find an alternative that works for everyone or prevent a situation that might cause harm.
 For some people, simply saying "no" can be difficult, especially if they're not used to saying it.
-However, you may always have the right to say "no," even when you're unsure why something doesn't feel right for you.
+However, you often have the right to say "no," even when you're unsure why something doesn't feel right for you.

 To make difficult conversations more successful, you might focus on the situation at hand.
 Many times, a conversation infused with emotion or history can spiral far off-topic when people start generalizing or talking about the past.
-Highlighting a single issue can prevent either person from feeling bombarded, so the other person may be more likely to hear your point.
-You might be direct about the feelings you're experiencing because of this situation in particular.
-It may be helpful to make it clear you empathize with them and understand their view, but don’t be dissuaded.
+Highlighting a single concern may prevent either person involved from feeling bombarded.
+In this case, they may be more likely to hear each other.
+You might try to be direct about the feelings you're experiencing because of this situation in particular.
+It may be helpful to make it clear you empathize with them and understand their view, but you don’t have to be dissuaded.

-Alternatively, there may be times when your safety may be directly threatened, or someone may be purposefully ignoring your boundaries.
-In these situations, it may not be wise to say something that may trigger the other person further.
-If you're in an abusive relationship, lashing out at the abuser may result in further challenges*.
-Instead, it can be best to stay calm and try to find a way out of the abusive situation as quickly as possible without further aggravating the abuser.
+Alternatively, there may be times when your safety is directly threatened, or someone may be purposefully ignoring your boundaries.
+In these situations, it may not be best to say something that can trigger the other person further.
+If you're in an abusive relationship, lashing out at the abuser may result in further challenges.* Instead, it may be safer to stay calm and try to find a way out of the abusive situation as quickly as possible without further upsetting the abuser.